Manipal Institute of Technology: Academic programs

 MIT Manipal offers full-time, four/five-year undergraduate (Bachelor's degree) programs in the various disciplines. as well as Master of Technology (M.Tech.) degrees and various other postgraduate programs awarding Master of Science (M.S.) in Software Engineering, Master of Computer Applications (M.C.A.) and an integrated M.B.A. program (in conjunction with other programs in MAHE).

+MIT Manipal also offers the International Centre for Applied Sciences (ICAS) program, a transfer program that allows students to spend their first two years at ICAS, Manipal, and the subsequent two years at a university of their choice abroad.

 Admissions to postgraduate programs are either on the basis of an entrance exam or the performance in an undergraduate degree program.
 All applicants are required to have appropriate bachelor's degrees.

 The institute also offers Ph.D. programs on a full-time or part-time basis for suitably qualified candidates.

 Rankings

-Manipal Institute of Technology was ranked 21 among engineering colleges in India by India Today in 2020, 11 among private engineering colleges by Outlook India in 2021 and 45 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2020.
+Manipal Institute of Technology was ranked 4th among private engineering colleges in India by India Today in 2025, 5th among private engineering colleges by Outlook India in 2025 and 56st among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.

 Admissions

-Admission to Manipal Institute of Technology is through the Manipal Entrance Test (MET), that replaced the Manipal University Online Entrance Test (MU OET) for 2019 and beyond, and is carried out at centers across India.
+Admission to Manipal Institute of Technology is through the Manipal Entrance Test (MET), which replaced the Manipal University Online Entrance Test (MU OET) for 2019 and beyond and is carried out at centres across India.
 It is a computer-based exam and consists of 200 questions testing Physics, Chemistry, Mathematics, English, and logical reasoning and spans a duration of 2 hours and 30 minutes.
 The test is for 800 marks, +4 for every correct answer and -1 for every wrong one.
 MAHE offers two opportunities for a student to write the entrance exam, subject to additional payment and availability of vacancies.
-The format was changed and the test now has 60 questions and the total maximum marks are 240.
+The format was changed and the test now has 60 questions and the total maximum marks are 240 and spans a duration of 2 hours.
 Each MCQ (Multiple Choice Question) carries 4 marks with negative marking whereas each NAT (Numerical Answer Type) carries 4 marks with no negative marking.
-Unlike other entrance exams, the computer-based exam scores are displayed immediately after the exam ends, with which one may appear for admission counselling.
+The computer-based exam scores are displayed two days later, with which one may appear for admission counselling.

 Research

-The institute makes budgetary provisions for maintenance of research equipment through capital allocation.
+The institute makes budgetary provisions for the maintenance of research equipment through capital allocation.
 An amount of ₹15 million was sanctioned to the institute in 2008–09 towards innovation.
 MITians have access to various journals and educational materials to facilitate research by students.
 Students of the institute take up summer internship as a part of their curriculum.
-Several research programs in the areas of nanotechnology, nuclear engineering, VLSI design and pattern recognition are being pursued in the interdisciplinary labs under the institute's innovation center.
-Manipal Dot Net (MDN) is a privately owned software and hardware design and services organization located close to the campus, that offers internship opportunities to students.
+Several research programs in the areas of nanotechnology, nuclear engineering, VLSI design and pattern recognition are being pursued in the interdisciplinary labs under the institute's innovation centre.
+Manipal is known to take research quite seriously and professors are quite keen to work with enthusiastic students on various research projects.